 Hearing is not something you lose overnight.
-For most adults, a loss of hearing comes gradually, especially as you get older.
-Hearing loss with Americans is much more widespread, then most people realize.
-Age-related hearing loss affects just about one in three people.
+For most adults, a loss of hearing comes gradually, particularly as you get older.
+Hearing loss among Americans is much more widespread than most people realize.
+Age-related hearing loss affects about one in three people.
 Many of these people are well into their seventies before they even notice this change since it is so gradual.
-But some signs can show up before it gets to this more advanced stage.
+But, some signs can show up before it gets to this more advanced stage.

 1. Excessive ringing in your ears

 The medical name for ringing in your ears is Tinnitus, and it is a prevalent indicator of hearing loss with older adults.
 It is common to disregard or ignore Tinnitus if it is not too bothersome or is very subtle.
-The ringing can come and go, and only be noticeable when triggered in some manner.
-For example, the issue can happen at certain times of the day or due to fatigue of high blood pressure.
-Another common cause can be due to hypertension, troubles with circulation, and any trauma.
+The ringing can come and go, or only be noticeable when triggered in some manner.
+For example, the issue can happen at certain times of the day due to fatigue or high blood pressure.
+Another common cause can be due to hypertension, trouble with circulation, and any trauma.

 2. People seem to be mumbling all the time

 Does it seem like everyone around you mumbles their words?
 Maybe it’s a family member or neighbor, or even people on television.
 If everyone seems unable to enunciate clearly, it could a sign of early-stage hearing loss.
 If you notice individual letters dropped off like ‘S’ or ‘T,’ it could be one of the first signs that there is a change to your hearing.